ehh4/Brain_Tumor_CV_project/README.md

 --------------------
 Running the tool
 ====================
-The tool is run by opening a terminal in the data_515_brain_tumor_computer_vision folder and running the following command.
+The tool is run by opening a terminal in the data_515_brain_tumor_computer_vision folder of the project repository and running the following command.

 Command to run model: